Gavin Rossdale: Acting career

-Rossdale appeared in the film Constantine (2005) playing the half-demon Balthazar.
-He has also appeared in the films Zoolander (2001), Mayor of the Sunset Strip (2004), Little Black Book (2004), the Game of Their Lives (2005), How to Rob a Bank (2008), and The Bling Ring (2013).
-Additionally, he appeared in the crime drama television series Criminal Minds in the episode "The Performer" (2009), portraying a rock star named Paul Davies who takes a vampire-like alter-ego named Dante whose music is involved in a string of exsanguination murders.
-Rossdale has also appeared in the eighth episode of season 5 of Burn Notice, and appeared as villain Johnny Moreau in the 100th episode of Hawaii Five-0 in November 2014.
+Rossdale acted in the film Constantine (2005), playing the half-demon Balthazar.
+He has also appeared in Zoolander (2001), Mayor of the Sunset Strip (2004), Little Black Book (2004), the Game of Their Lives (2005), How to Rob a Bank (2007), and The Bling Ring (2013).
+Additionally, he featured in the crime drama television series Criminal Minds in the episode "The Performer" (2009), portraying a rock star named Paul Davies who takes a vampire-like alter ego named Dante whose music is involved in a string of exsanguination murders.
+Rossdale was also in the eighth episode of season 5 of Burn Notice, and he played the villain Johnny Moreau in the 100th episode of Hawaii Five-0 in November 2014.
+In 2021, he starred alongside Bella Thorne in the thriller film Habit.